Battle of Berestechko: First day (28 June): Indecisive skirmishes

+During the first day of skirmishes by the Tatar and Cossack vanguard regiments, the Poles were victorious since their army sustained that first attack cheerfully and in high spirits.
 2,000 Polish cavalry (one regiment under the command of Aleksander Koniecpolski, supported by Jerzy Lubomirski, six pancern cavalry companies of Jeremi Wiśniowiecki and Winged Hussars under the command of Stefan Czarniecki) repulsed the Crimean Tatars, who suffered heavy losses.
-During the first day of "skirmishes by the Tatar and Cossack vanguard regiments", the Poles were victorious "since their army sustained that first attack cheerfully and in high spirits".
+All in all, the first day of the battle failed to bring a decisive advantage to any of the sides.

-Second day of the battle
+Second day (29 June): Costly Polish assault

-The Poles, encouraged by their success on the first day, deployed all their available cavalry against the "main Tatar horde" and "Cossack vanguard regiments".
+The Poles, encouraged by their success on the first day, deployed all their available cavalry against the main Tatar horde and Cossack vanguard regiments.
 The Polish infantry and artillery remained in camp and did not support the cavalry.
-This time, Tatar cavalry gained the upper hand, pushing the Poles back to their camp but were then "barely repelled" by heavy fire from the Polish infantry and artillery.
-The Poles lost 300 szlachta, including many officers of "caliber", and the "escort troop of Hetman Mikołaj Potocki".
-During the second day of the battle, the rebels were victorious, although "the Tatars, too, were unpleasantly surprised by the determination and endurance of the Polish army in both battles and, having suffered rather painful losses of their own, they lost heart".
-Tugay Bey and İslâm III Giray's brother-in-law Mehmet Giray were killed.
+This time, Tatar cavalry gained the upper hand, pushing the Poles back to their camp but were then barely repelled by heavy fire from the Polish infantry and artillery.The Poles lost 300 szlachta, including many officers of caliber, and the escort troop of Hetman Mikołaj Potocki.
+During the second day of the battle, the rebels were victorious, although the Tatars, too, were unpleasantly surprised by the determination and endurance of the Polish army in both battles, and their morale was damaged by heavy losses suffered in combat.